 • Consider installing a cat flap to give your kitty true independence.

-How to better understand your cat’s favorite hangout spots
+Figure out your cat’s favorite hangout spots

 As you let your cat outdoors more often, you’ll start to notice they have a bunch of favorite hiding, hunting, and hanging out spots.
 (Maybe a nearby barn or a patch of woodland full of mice or that one spot under your porch.)